Hannah-zd/DocPool/source/UX Writing/index.rst

 UX
 ============
-This chapter walks you through the basic UX-related knowledge, which could give you a sufficient background before learning UX writing.
+This chapter walks you through the UX-related knowledge, which could give you a basic background before learning UX writing.

 .. toctree::